 Spatchcock Turkey Recipe

 Make a more delicious turkey by spatchcocking it!
 Follow our Spatchcock Turkey recipe, and you’ll end up with a turkey that cooks more evenly, cooks faster, and has lots of flavor.
 Make sure you have a good set of poultry shears for this recipe, or have us at Lake Geneva Country Meats do the cutting for you.
+If you don’t have poultry shears, we highly recommend this pair, available on Amazon.
 To see directions, just click play on the movie icon, and you’ll be able to watch our short instructional video.
 Enjoy!

 Spatchcock (or butterfly) the turkey by cutting out the backbone of the turkey.
 Watch the video to see how, and make sure you use good poultry shears, it can be tough to get through the hip bones.
 We can also spatchcock the turkey for you here at LGCM.